03JunchiMa/CPSC-210-Project/README.md

 ## Project description

 This will be the course project for CPSC 210.
-This project will be focusing on developing an **intergrated desktop tool kit**, which allow you to see the time, your todo things, your customized timetable, weather etc.
+This project will be focusing on developing an **intergrated desktop tool kit**.

 ## Target audience